 Independent Living Communities

 Independent senior living communities bring together individual seniors and couples who are capable of looking after and providing for themselves on a continuous basis.
 They are placed together in a community where they can find others in their age range who may also share their own interests.
-Independent senior living communities can be a great first step between fully independent living, and something like assisted living or a nursing home.
+Independent senior living communities can be a great first step between fully independent living, and something like assisted living or a nursing home or senior apartment living.